 - work with healthcare professionals to provide information about the Pregnancy Prevention Programme - this should be in an accessible format where necessary, for example easy read

-- hold a copy of the risk acknowledgement form if the woman is unable to
+- hold a copy of the annual risk acknowledgement form if the woman is unable to

 - proactively support women with their contraceptive needs, where necessary